google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

     <tr>
       <td><b>To Test</b></td>
       <td>
-        Visit the site and find the push notifications opt in flow.
-Ensure that when they are showing the permission request itself that they are "dimming" (placing a dark overlay over) all content not relevant to explaining why the site needs push notifications.
+        Visit the site and find the push notifications opt-in flow.
+When Chrome is showing the permission request, ensure that the page is "dimming" (placing a dark overlay over) all content not relevant to explaining why the site needs push notifications.
       </td>